Morpheus636/drive-sync/README.md

 This tool installs a systemd service on a 10 minute timer for syncing files using rclone bisync.

+This tool is developed for my use but published so others can benefit.
+I am not responsible if it causes data loss, although I use it and it works fine for me.
+If you have a contribution feel free to open a Pull Request.

 ## Usage
 1. Install rclone
     - `curl https://rclone.org/install.sh | sudo bash`